Lithoscapes Archaeological Research:

 We Aim To

-- Foster and promote openness and co-operation in the study of lithics.
+- Foster and promote openness and co-operation in the study of archaeology and history.

-- Support lithic studies in all sectors through education and research on best practice.
+- Support All historical, archaeological and lithic studies in all sectors through education and research on best practice.

 - Operate as an open and transparent peer-reviewed organisation where technical excellence, people and diversity are valued.

-- Any attempts by vested interests, or ‘closed’ organisations to dominate, restrict or impose uninformed research agendas without consent, stifle free speech and research activities.
+- Any attempts by vested interests, or ‘closed’ organisations to dominate, restrict or impose research agendas without consent, stifle free speech, and research activities.

 - Stealing and appropriation of research ideas, data, or plagiarism.